simon-lorenz/mampfalot/README.md

 ### Setup

-Run  `npm install` to install dependencies.
+Run  `npm install --prefix server/` to install dependencies.

 After that you can bring the project up by running `docker-compose up`.